Follow This Link: How Well Do You Know Link Jargon?

 How Best to Insert and Apply Links

-This informative YouTube video clearly shows you how to insert links, and also how to create different kinds of links.
+The informative YouTube video below clearly shows you how to insert links, and also how to create different kinds of links.
 In addition, it shows you the variety of options you have available when creating a link.

 Option: Open in a new tab